finos/community/docs/governance/lifecycle-stages/archived.md

 Projects may be moved to the Archived state from either the Incubating or Graduated states, either upon the request of the project maintainers, or upon a determination by FINOS on the basis of the project's status.

 ## Initiating archival
-Anyone can publicly trigger the archiviation process for a project by [requesting archival](https://github.com/finos/community/issues/new?assignees=maoo%2C+TheJuanAndOnly99&labels=&template=Project-Archival.md&title=projectName+Archival+Request); if the Project Lead Maintainer agrees that archiving is the appropriate course of action, or the project team does not respond within 14 days, the [FINOS Technical Oversight Committee](https://github.com/finos/technical-oversight-committee) will formalize the archival request.
+Anyone can publicly trigger the archival process for a project by [requesting archival](https://github.com/finos/community/issues/new?assignees=maoo%2C+TheJuanAndOnly99&labels=&template=Project-Archival.md&title=projectName+Archival+Request); if the Project Lead Maintainer agrees that archiving is the appropriate course of action, or the project team does not respond within 14 days, the [FINOS Technical Oversight Committee](https://github.com/finos/technical-oversight-committee) will formalize the archival request.

 The [FINOS Technical Oversight Committee](https://github.com/finos/technical-oversight-committee) is responsible for resolving any possible dispute in case of disagreement from project teams